 Our study includes a comparison of a community of non-native plants to a community of native plants in a shared environment.
-We tested two hypotheses: (1) a ‘low food quantity availability hypothesis’, and (2) a ‘low food quality hypothesis’.
+We tested two hypotheses: (1) a ‘low food quantity hypothesis’, and (2) a ‘low food quality hypothesis’.
 In the low food quantity hypothesis, non-native plants are expected to have significantly lower prey available for insectivores compared to native plants coexisting in the same environment.
-Indeed, there is broad, community-level evidence that non-native plants have lower insect abundance and diversity (Tallamy et al. 2020).
+In other forest regions in the eastern US, some non-native plants have relatively lower insect abundance and diversity (Tallamy et al. 2020).
 Furthermore, some insect guilds of high nutritional value to insectivores (e.g., caterpillars) are expected to be less abundant on NNI plants as well (Narango et al. 2018).
 Conversely, in the ‘low food quality’ hypothesis, prey items that are available on non-native plants are expected to have lower nutritional value (e.g., lower protein content) because non-natives are often low-quality food sources for herbivorous arthropods (Lieurance and Cipollini, 2013).
-Since this mechanism has not been tested directly, we used elemental analysis to compare the quality (protein content) of arthropods collected from native plants to those collected from NNI plants within the same habitat.
 We predicted lower arthropod quality on non-native plants than natives.
 Finally, in both hypotheses, insectivores are predicted to forage on non-native plants less than native plants because of lower prey abundance and quality (Riedl et al. 2018).
 Here, we tested these hypotheses in a Connecticut, U.S.A. forest through a predator exclusion experiment on multiple highly invasive and widely distributed NNI plant species, using forest songbirds as model insectivores.
 Compared to coexisting native woody plants, we expected NNI plants to support lower arthropod biomass and lower quality arthropods and be foraged on by insectivorous birds less intensively.
 For estimates of food quality, we used elemental analysis to compare the protein content (percent elemental Nitrogen) of arthropods collected from native plants to those collected from NNI plants within the same habitat.

 Methods: